-This is a four-module interactive workshop where lessons, discussions, and exercises will be followed by intensive group work.
+This is a two-module interactive workshop that includes lessons, discussions, exercises, and intensive group work.
 Each module is 4 hours.

-This course is for anyone who needs to know how to write a scientific paper in peer-reviewed journals, such as medical advisors, scientific writers, medical writers, medical liaisons, scientific communicators, researchers, clinicians, and medical information professionals.
-The course can benefit all professionals needing to write a scientific article.
+This course is for anyone who needs to write manuscripts for peer-reviewed medical journals, such as medical advisors, scientific writers, medical writers, medical liaisons, scientific communicators, researchers, clinicians, and medical information professionals.

 Participants need to be familiar with the basics of clinical research and medical writing.